hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/web3j-solidity-gradle-plugin.md

             </td>
             <td>
                 ### What does this PR do?
-Add functionality where user can set different evmVersions for different Source Sets
+Add functionality where user can set different evmVersions, sol version, optimize, optmizeRuns and ignnoreMissing values for different Source Sets

 ### Where should the reviewer start?
 src/main/groovy/org/web3j/solidity/gradle/plugin/SoliditySourceSet.groovy